-- Business courses listed as part of the Business Minor are open to all students, as long as the student has completed the associated prerequisite courses.
+- Business courses listed as part of the Business Minor.

-- Non-specific Business courses required or allowed as part of a non-Business program are open only to students registered in that program unless approved by the Odette School of Business.
+- Non-specific business courses required or allowed as part of a non-Business program (to be available to those students registered in that program with the consent of the Odette School of Business).

-Students registered in a four-year Business program must have successfully completed 04-71-100 and 04-75-100 before being allowed to register in any 200-level (or above) Business courses.
+- Students registered in a four-year Business program must have successfully complete 04-71-100 and 04-75-100 before being allowed to register in any 200-level (or above) Business courses.

 Courses below are listed according to the informal administrative units of the Faculty.